silvafj/BBK-MSCCS-2017-19/README.md

 =======

 As you can imagine, it could take our TAs a lot of time to check out your game.
-Accordingly, we want you to turn in a file named`Readme.md`, which provides
+Accordingly, we want you to turn in a file named`Data.txt`, which provides

 1.  a list of numbers to enter in order to win the game by landing